 Every year since 2003 Sell & Parker has provided oxycut steel and scrap metal at no cost to as many as 20 artists in each exhibition.
 This is a considerable contribution to the material costs of the artists, enabling many of them to work on a scale they could not otherwise afford.

-In 2006, the Clitheroe Foundation and Sculpture by the Sea established The Clitheroe Foundation Emerging Sculptor Mentorship Program, awarding $10,000 each to 3 selected artists.
+The Clitheroe Foundation and Sculpture by the Sea established The Clitheroe Foundation Emerging Sculptor Mentorship Program in 2006, awarding $10,000 each to 3 selected artists.
 The mentor program aims to encourage professional and meaningful fellowships between emerging sculptors and established practitioners.
 In benefit of Sculpture by the Sea‘s established organisational framework, the program facilitates a skills exchange between the emerging artists and their mentors and provides a forum for the professional and technical development of the emerging sculptors.

-The artist selected for the 2017 Clitheroe Emerging Sculptor Mentorship Program
+The artists selected for the 2018 Clitheroe Emerging Sculptor Mentorship Program:

 The 2017 Allens People’s Choice Prize of $5,000, as voted by visitors of the exhibition was awarded to April Pine (England/WA) for her work, Trip I, Trip II, Trip III and Marina Debris (USA/NSW) for her Inconvenience Store.

 The 2018 Waverley Council Mayor’s Prize of $5,000 is awarded to Mu Boyan (China) for his work ‘Horizon’.

 The Sydney Water Environmental Sculpture Subsidy of $5000 supports an artist whose work is associated with sustainability, conservation and/or for those artists who use water, wind, solar power and the natural elements in their sculptures.
 In 2017, the subsidy has been awarded to Marina Debris for their work Inconvenience Store.
 The work draws attention to the items washed up on the beach.
 Between 1997 and 2004, Sydney Water generously supported artists exhibiting in Sculpture by the Sea through provision of acquisitive works gifted to Campbelltown City Bicentennial Art Gallery.